Different Types of Leathers & Their Water Resistance

 • Silicone sprays: These sprays significantly enhance water resistance, sealing out any intruding moisture.

 It's crucial to note the limitations of leather treatments.
 These methods can only partially waterproof your prized leather boots or handbags; even the most waterproof leather eventually breaks down with relentless or substantial water exposure.
-Proper care, including avoiding moisture, remains the best way to protect your leather goods.
+Proper care, including avoiding moisture and mold, remains the best way to protect your leather goods.

 How to Care for Leather That's Been Exposed to Water